benoit74/jaas-in-action/README.md

 # JAAS in Action

-This book is a direct adaptation of original work in "JAAS in Action" by Coté : [https://cote.io/jaas-book/](https://cote.io/jaas-book/)
+This book is a direct adaptation of original work in "JAAS in Action" by Coté: [https://cote.io/jaas-book/](https://cote.io/jaas-book/)

 This work is licensed under a Creative Commons Attribution-NonCommercial 2.5 License:

 [http://creativecommons.org/licenses/by-nc/2.5/](http://creativecommons.org/licenses/by-nc/2.5/)

 This is a work in progress.

+The companion code is still on GitHub: [https://github.com/cote/jaasbook](https://github.com/cote/jaasbook)

 Stay tuned !